 When the debate comes to Ayurveda vs. Allopathy, what strikes our mind in the first place is that Allopathic treatment provides much faster recovery as compared to Ayurvedic treatments.
 But, this is only true to some extent.
 Ayurvedic medication provides comparatively slow (that’s because of certain reasons committed by us) but permanent relief.
 But what really counts and what actually matters is choosing the right kind of treatment.

 First of all, let’s look into the fact – are Ayurvedic treatments really slow?

 The answer is NO. It is just a myth that Ayurveda vs Allopathy takes longer to cure.

 Then what makes people believe that Ayurveda is slower as compared to Allopathy?

 It is just because of our mentality.
 We treat Ayurveda as a last resort when everything else fails and we’ve given up considering any other option.
 By this time, the chemicals that we’ve already consumed would have acted upon our body parts and our body will, firstly, have to recover from these side effects.

 Moreover, Ayurveda deals with the root cause of the disease or illness we’re facing and not only cures the disease but also the patient gets permanent immunity.
-Also, the time taken to cure a disease in Ayurveda depends on how much imbalance the patient is carrying (treating the body as a whole) and from how long.
+Also, the time taken to cure a disease in Ayurveda vs allopathy depends on how much imbalance the patient is carrying (treating the body as a whole) and for how long.

 Allopathy vs Ayurveda